mozilla/community-development/ISSUE_TEMPLATE.md

 ## Objective Goal:
 [List objective & link]

+## Tasks & To Dos Related to This Project:
+[Link to Repo, Spreadsheet, Trello etc.)

 ## Sub-Goal Success:
 - [ ] Subgoal 1 (R: A: C: I: )
 - [ ] Subgoal 2 (R: A: C: I: )